-We use a simple illustrative example to show how Key Risk Indicators (KRI) and Loss Events can be used to estimate operational risk capital associated with a given risk.
+We use a simple illustrative example to show how to use Key Risk Indicators (KRI) and Loss Events to estimate operational risk capital associated with a given risk.

 RCSA results.
 Computer failure: – Our RCSA exercise has determined a number of Key Risk Indicators (KRI).
-One of the key KRI is No of Computer Failure per month.
+One of the key KRI is Number of Computer Failures per month.
 Given the abundance of logs and monitoring systems we also have the data for such failures.

-KRI and its relation to Loss: – A relationship or map between KRI and its impact on business lines and their operations need to be developed so as to understand the impact and how this impact could create a risk for the company.
+KRI and its relation to Loss: – Develop a relationship or map between KRI and its impact on business lines and operations to understand the impact and how it creates risk for the bank.

-Numbers of computer failures per month now needs to be quantified in dollar terms.
-Our RCSA exercise also indicates that the primary issue with computer failure is unsuccessful transactions that are unable to post, commit or close because the underlying computer component has failed.
-This ranges from transaction failure at ATM networks when a customer is attempting to execute a function to a treasury systems transactions failing to post and leading to issues at day end or during central bank reporting because of a failed transaction that was not identified, rectified or corrected
+Number of computer failures per month needs to be quantified in dollar terms.
+Our RCSA exercise also indicates that the primary issue with computer failure is unsuccessful transactions.
+Transactions unable to post, commit or close because the underlying computer component has failed.
+This ranges from transaction failure at ATM networks when a customer is attempting to execute a function, to a treasury systems transaction failing to post, leading to issues at day end or during central bank reporting because of a failed transaction that the bank did not identify, rectify or correct.

-To understand the relationship between this specific KRI and a given scenario we can use conditional probability to estimate the no of unsuccessful transactions that are not identified, rectified or corrected in time and that occurred because of a computer failure.
+To understand the relationship between this specific KRI and a given scenario we can use conditional probability to estimate the number of unsuccessful transactions that the bank did not identify, rectify or correct in time and that occur because of computer failure.

-Loss Data: – Based on the frequency and severity estimation from using loss data from our system logs we can drill down to specific transactions and the amount of loss in dollar terms which has occurred for that given KRI.
+Loss Data: – Based on frequency and severity estimation using loss data from our system logs we can drill down to specific transactions and loss in dollar terms for that given KRI.

-Capital Estimation Model: – The loss data can be collated for all KRI’s and then grouped by business lines and then aggregation of this data can be used to estimate capital for Operational Risk.
+Capital Estimation Model: – Collate loss data for all KRI’s and then group by business lines.
+Use aggregation of this data to estimate capital for Operational Risk.

 KRI Loss Event Capital Estimation case study

 Goodman Bank has setup a new Operation Risk management department.
-The first task of the bank is to find out potential processes, practices and activities which could lead to a risk and to find ways of risk assessment and control.
-In order to do that Risk Control Self Assessment (RCSA) is used.
+The first task is to find out potential processes, practices and activities which could lead to a risk.
+Then, to find ways of risk assessment and control.
+In order to do that we use Risk Control Self Assessment (RCSA).

 Our Op risk management team identifies ‘Server Outage’ as one of the KRIs which could lead to potential loss.
-The head of ERM department needs to develop a model which explains how this KRI affect the operational risk capital estimation
+The head of ERM department needs to develop a model explaining how this KRI affects operational risk capital estimation.

-We start with finding out data regarding server outages from the IT department.
-We are able to find a list which has Server Outage details on daily basis, for the last 100 months along with the duration or downtime for the server.
+We start with finding data regarding server outages from the IT department.
+A list with Server Outage details on daily basis, for the last 100 months, with the duration of server downtime is below.

 Relation between KRI and loss event

-We understand that server outage can lead to a risk event, but do not find a direct relation with loss itself.
-Keeping this in his mind we look for a KRI which we have identified and an event which could be associated with that KRI and can lead to a loss.
+We understand that server outage can lead to a risk event.
+However, we do not find a direct relation with loss itself.
+Keeping this in mind, we look for a identified KRI and an associated event that can lead to a loss.

-We looks into different processes across the RCSA entities and find that failed (incomplete) transactions that are not caught, identified, reported and fixed in time can be a possible event which can be related to server outage.
-In order to confirm our initial assessment we look for data related to failed (incomplete) transactions from the treasury trading and sales department on daily basis.
+We look into different processes across the RCSA entities.
+And find that failed (incomplete) transactions that we did not catch, identify, report and fix in time can be a possible server outage related event.
+In order to confirm our initial assessment we look for daily data related to failed (incomplete) transactions from the treasury trading and sales department.
 The reason for using treasury department data set and servers is that unlike core banking and ATM network failures, we actually have a closed system within which the impact of a failed transaction can be easily quantified in dollar terms.

 In this table 0 and 1 denotes occurrence of fail transactions for a given day.
-In order to develop a relationship between the failed transactions and server outage, we need to see what the probability of failed transactions occurring is given that there is a server failure or outage.
+To develop a relationship between failed transactions and server outages, we need to see what the probability of failed transactions occurring is given that there is a server failure or outage.

-To calculate the conditional probability, we build another table which gives both failed transactions and server outage over a span of sixty day.
-Another column is added which is called the ‘joint failure’ column and takes the value 1 when there is a failed transaction as well as server outage and takes value 0 if none of the event takes place.
-The table is given on the next page.
+To calculate the conditional probability, we build another table.
+This gives both failed transactions and server outage over a span of sixty day.
+We add a column called the ‘Joint’ [failure].
+It takes a value 1 when there is a failed transaction with server outage; and a value of 0 if none of the events take place.
+The table with sixty days data is below.

 The total number of possible outcomes: 60 (i.e. no. of days)

-No of days when both (FT) and (SF) occurred: 17
+FT SF – Number of days when both occur: 17

-The probabilities for above events can be found by dividing each one of them with total possible outcomes which give us .58, .46, .28 for FT, SF and FT SF combined respectively.
+Determine the probabilities for above events by dividing each one of them with total possible outcomes.
+This gives us .58, .46, .28 for FT, SF and FT SF combined respectively.

-Once the marginal probabilities for all three events are known, we find the probability of transaction failure given that there were server failure/outages.
-This can be found by the conditional probability formula which is given as:-
+Once we know the marginal probabilities for all three events, we find the probability of transaction failure given that there were server failure/outages.
+We use the conditional probability formula as follows:

 Writing in terms of SF and FT and calculating:-

-This shows that 61pec Transaction failures are due to Server Outage or failure.
+This shows that 61% Transaction failures are due to Server Outage or failure.

 Risk Scenario and Loss Data